11 December 2020

 We understand legacy planning can be complex.
-That’s why we’re here to help you.
+That’s why our Will referral service could help.

-Find out more about our will writing service.
+Find out more about our Will Referral Service.

-Skipton Will Referral Service is administered and provided by Redstone Wills Limited, Windmill Road, St Leonards-on-sea, East Sussex, TN38 9BY.
+Skipton Will Referral Service is provided by Skipton Trustees Limited, registered office: The Bailey, Skipton, North Yorkshire, BD23 1DN, registered in England no. 6258324, and administered by Redstone Wills Limited, Windmill Road, St Leonards-on-Sea, East Sussex, TN38 9BY.
 Company no. 3673190.
 Skipton Building Society and Redstone Wills Limited are both members of The Society Of Will Writers and they both abide by their Code of Practice, copies of which can be found on the Society of Will Writers website or by writing to them at Chancery House, Whisby Way, Lincoln, LN6 3LQ.

-Please note that the Wills, Trust planning and most forms of Inheritance Tax planning are not regulated by the Financial Conduct Authority.
+Please note that Wills are not regulated by the Financial Conduct Authority.